guspollitzer/circuit-breaker-tester/readme.md

 ## Some tests reports.
-Some tests were done to a chosen set of circuit breaker instances.
-All of them generate the same amount of request (NUMBER_OF_TICKS=80_000) at the same frequency (one request per millisecond).
-The only difference between the tests is the behaviour of the simulated service.
+Three tests were done to a chosen set of circuit breaker instances.
+The three test generate the same amount of request (NUMBER_OF_TICKS=80_000) at the same frequency (one request per millisecond).
+The only difference between them is the behaviour of the simulated service.

+### Test #1: ⎵⎴⎵⎴
-### The service takes 8 milliseconds to respond (causing a parallelism of 8), and the probability of success over time is *valley - plateau - valley - plateau*, 20 seconds each.
+The service takes 8 milliseconds to respond (causing a parallelism of 8), and the probability of success over time is *valley - plateau - valley - plateau*, 20 seconds each.
 ```
 Report
 Test duration:80839